 106. Document B6 shows that if the Secretary of State accepts, as he is urged to, the Appellant's assessment of OAN, the Council cannot demonstrate a 5YHLS, regardless of whether the correct buffer is 5 or 20%.
 Further, it shows that, if the Secretary of State has decided to adopt the LPEG recommendations, the Council would not be able to demonstrate a 5YHLS with the (correct) 20% buffer, and could only claim one on the (incorrect) 5% approach with a margin of 80 units.
-A
+A putative margin of 80 units out of a claimed supply of 4,900 requires such a spurious accuracy in forecasting that it is effectively the same as not being able to demonstrate a 5YHLS.

-65 B3, Table on page 2
+&lt;sup>65 B3, Table on page 2

-66 Cotswold DC v SSCLG A16
+&lt;sup>66 Cotswold DC v SSCLG A16